7 Weeks Evening Throwing Course (Beginners - Level 1) 2023

 If you would like to give this Workshop as a gift please look at our Gift Cards options here.

 Who is this course for?
-This pottery workshop will suit beginners looking for an introduction to working with clay, or those who have worked with clay before and would like a simple refresher or time to make some new pieces.
+This pottery workshop will suit beginners looking for an introduction to working with clay, or those who have worked with clay before and would like a simple refresher or time on the wheel.

 Is there an age limit for the Workshop?
 This course is generally for people aged 18 and above.
 A teenager over 15 may attend if they are accompanied by an adult.
 Please let us know in advance.